 Unified Write Filter (UWF) feature

 Unified Write Filter (UWF) is an optional Windows 10 feature that helps to protect your drives by intercepting and redirecting any writes to the drive (app installations, settings changes, saved data) to a virtual overlay.
-The virtual overlay is a temporary location that is usually cleared during a reboot or when a guest user logs off.
+The virtual overlay is a temporary location that is cleared during a reboot or when a guest user logs off.

 Benefits